zaydzuhri/flame/README.md

 After this, your model will be in the 🤗 format, ready to be shared or deployed.
 You can then easily publish your model using the `huggingface_hub` for wider accessibility.

+> [!NOTE]
+> We have done this conversion automatically in the training script since our latest updates.

 ### Continual training

 If you wish to build upon a strong pre-trained model (in 🤗 format) and continue training, we also offer a script to convert the 🤗 format model back into DCP format.